annasudol/vault/README.md

 # Vault dapp
-Dapp that allows users to deposit funds into an Arrakis vault
+Dapp that allows users to deposit funds into an vault

 ## How to run